Check out the FREE Empowered Cancer Blueprint Workshop | Starts every 15 minutes.

 Nuts – Should we refrigerate?

-Storing nuts at room temperature allows faster oxidation (damage) to the beneficial oils, fats, and antioxidant phenols, compared to refrigerating them.
+Storing nuts at room temperature allows oxidation (damage) to beneficial oils, fats, and antioxidant phenols to occur more quickly than when refrigerated.
 So, if you buy nuts in bulk like Jeff and I do, it’s better to refrigerate them.

 Don’t Eat These 5 Nuts!

-Chewing betel and areca nuts are very well known to increase the risk for oral cancers.
+Chewing betel and areca nuts is very well known to increase the risk of oral cancers.

-Roasting is often done to enhance color flavor and crunchiness.
-Roasting may lead to a decrease in the antioxidant levels of some nuts like walnuts and hazelnuts.
-But pistachio and almond nuts may keep their antioxidant levels through the dry roasting process.[xxv] [xxvi]
+Roasting is often done to enhance color, flavor, and crunchiness.
+Roasting may reduce the antioxidant levels in some nuts, such as walnuts and hazelnuts.
+But pistachio and almond nuts may retain their antioxidant levels during dry roasting.[xxv] [xxvi]

 Raw nuts are typically the best option.
-Dry roasted nuts are your best option.
-Less expensive roasted nuts are often deep fried.
-If you see other oils and fats listed on the ingredients label, they may have been fried.
+Dry-roasted nuts are your best option.
+Less expensive roasted nuts are often deep-fried.
+If you see other oils and fats listed on the ingredients label, they may have been used for frying.
 I avoid fried nuts.
-Unsalted nuts are a better option as some cancer research suggests a high salt diet may increase the risk of gastric cancer.
+Unsalted nuts are a better option, as some cancer research suggests a high salt diet may increase the risk of gastric cancer.

 Peanuts are not really nuts.
 They are legumes.
 Peanuts and legumes reduce the risk of cancer.
 Nut butters without added sugars are a great way to increase your protein and nut consumption.

-I enjoy a 1 Palm worth, according to the Palm Rule for Cancer Foods most days.
-Brazil nuts have a lot of selenium, an anticancer mineral, so I typically enjoy 2 daily with my other nuts.
-An excessive quantity of nuts may provide too many calories and cause body fat gain.
-Body fat increases inflammation and risks of cancers.
+I enjoy a 1 Palm worth, according to the Palm Rule for Cancer Foods, most days.
+Brazil nuts have a lot of selenium, an anticancer mineral, so I typically enjoy one or two daily with my other nuts.
+An excessive amount of nuts may provide too many calories and lead to body fat gain.
+Body fat increases inflammation and the risk of cancer.

-The betel nut shows some concerns for BRCA1 challenge in an animal medical study and in a dietary study of head and neck squamous cell carcinoma and esophageal cancer.[xxvii] [xxviii]
+The betel nut raises concerns about the BRCA1 challenge in an animal medical study and in a dietary survey of head and neck squamous cell carcinoma and esophageal cancer.[xxvii] [xxviii]

-Improperly stored and processed nuts may be a source of Alfatoxins.
+Improperly stored and processed nuts may be a source of aflatoxins.
 Aflatoxin consumption increases the risk of liver cancer.[xxix]
-Don’ consume nuts that have mold or dark stains on them.
+Do not consume nuts that have mold or dark stains on them.

 Some people may have an allergy or sensitivity to nuts.
 I rotate nuts, eat a different one each day to help reduce the risk of sensitivities.